clippedjs/clippedjs.github.io/content/lessons/hello-world.md

 $ npm i -g clipped
 ```

-Then scaffold a new project. (here we use webpack-frontend as example)
+Then scaffold a new project.

+> Here we use webpack-frontend as example

 ```bash
 $ clipped init